buddha314/fight-mett/README.md

 inputs should reflect attributes a DD5E monster already possesses without creating new metrics or capabilities.
 Additionally, most scores are prefixed with a 10 for structural consistency.

+## Decisions
+Ultimately, the NPC should make a decision on what action to take.
+In the early examples, it's most "hit with sword" or "shoot with bow", but it should be easy to extend to all the available [combat actions](https://www.dndbeyond.com/sources/phb/combat#ActionsinCombat)

+DD5E doesn't provide attributes like "aggressiveness" unless you go into the backgrounds, and those won't be available for monsters.
+We'll have to try to infer them from the standard characteristics.
+That will require a terrific amount of artistic license.

 ## Features

 Let's structure the features so that smarter or more experienced creatures can make better decisions.